solliancenet/dp-203-v2/labs/12/README.md

 Complete the steps below to create an Azure Cosmos DB linked service.

-> **Note to presenter**: Skip this section if you have already created a Cosmos DB linked service.
+> **Note**: Skip this section if you have already created a Cosmos DB linked service.

 1. Open Synapse Studio (<https://web.azuresynapse.net/>), and then navigate to the **Manage** hub.